 For fiscal 2009, the Compensation Committee retained Frederic W. Cook & Company as its compensation consultant to provide an analysis of the total compensation practices for our executive and senior management positions.
 The purpose of the study was to provide management and the Compensation Committee with current information on the competitiveness of our total cash and long-term incentive compensation.
 The study provided a significant amount of comparative information, using peer group and market data.
 The Compensation Committee determined the need to review the current compensation strategy and the market reference peer group based on larger company metrics, considering our current and future growth potential.
 Our 2009 target compensation was compared to both our peer group and survey data.
 While the competitive positioning of individual executives varied, in the aggregate, the findings by Frederic W. Cook & Company indicated that our base salaries were generally commensurate with that of our peer group and survey medians; for eight of the nine executives whose target bonuses were scheduled to be reduced by 50% in 2009, target total annual cash compensation was generally below the peer group and survey medians; and target total direct compensation was above the peer group and survey medians for the top five executives but below the survey medians for the next four highest paid executives.
+Due to the uncertainty of macroeconomic conditions and business results and because base salaries were generally commensurate with that of our peer group and survey medians, the Compensation Conditions and business results and because base salaries were generally commensurate with that of our peer group and survey medians for the next four highest paid executives.
 Due to the uncertainty of macroeconomic conditions and business results and because base salaries were generally commensurate with that of our peer group and survey medians, the Compensation Committee determined to keep 2009 executive compensation at 2008 levels.